 This is a post by my friend, Marty, who is also a student of Five Figure Niche Site.
 He’s crushing it with his own sites so I asked him to write some for NSP.
 While Marty is a student, I know he’d be doing well either way.

-Informational (i.e. “how to”) posts should make up about half of your content, even if you have an affiliate site monetized by product reviews.
+Informational (i.e. “how to”) posts should make up about half of your content, even if you have an Amazon affiliate income site monetized by product reviews.
 You need the info content so Google and Amazon won’t see your site as too sales-y with thin affiliate content.

 Plus you can get a lot of traffic to your site… Let’s send it to Marty to break it down.

 One thing I see over and over again among affiliate sites is a lack of good, well-written info articles.
 Far too many sites (especially Amazon affiliates) focus a lot on buyer keyword posts.

 That’s a shame, and if you’re doing so you’re costing yourself traffic and even site authority.